Multiphase curved boundary condition in lattice Boltzmann method

 \subsection{Drops falling on a curved wetting substrate}

-To further demonstrate the effectiveness of the present scheme in dynamic systems, we simulate the drop impact dynamics on a curved substrate and compare the results with the benchmarks \cite{Bakshi2007,Fakhari2017}.
+To further demonstrate the effectiveness of the present scheme in dynamic systems, we simulate the drop impact on a curved substrate, and the results are compared with the benchmarks from the experiments and simulations \cite{Bakshi2007,Fakhari2017}.
 The dimensionless parameters refer to the definitions in the literature \cite{Fakhari2017}.
-Bond number describes the ratio of gravitational to capillary forces and is defined by $Bo = \frac{{g\left( {{\rho _L} - {\rho _G}} \right){{\left( {2{r_0}} \right)}^2}}}{\sigma }$, where ${r_0}$ is the drop radius, $g$ is the gravity acceleration, $\sigma $ is the liquid/gas surface tension, ${\rho _G}$ and ${\rho _L}$ are the densities of the gas and liquid, respectively.
-The dimensionless time is related to gravity by $t_g^* = t\sqrt {g/2{r_0}}$.
-In this paper, we take $g = 980cm/{s^2}$ and $\sigma = 0.045$ for the simulations in this section.
+Bond number describes the ratio of gravitational to capillary forces and is defined by $Bo = \frac{{g\left( {{\rho _L} - {\rho _G}} \right){D^2}}}{\sigma }$, where $D$ is the diameter of the drop, $g$ is the gravity acceleration, $\sigma$ is the liquid/gas surface tension, ${\rho _G}$ and ${\rho _L}$ are the densities of the gas and liquid, respectively.
+The dimensionless time is related to gravity by $t_g^* = t\sqrt {g/D}$.
+In this section, we take $g = 980cm/{s^2}$ and $\sigma = 0.045$ for the simulations.

-Fig. \ref{FIG11} and \ref{FIG12} present a drop impacting on a hydrophilic substrate with $Bo$ = 2.2 and 14.5, respectively.
+Figs. \ref{FIG11} and \ref{FIG12} present a drop impacting on a hydrophilic substrate with $Bo$ = 2.2 and 14.5, respectively.
 In the evolutions, the drops tend to adhere to the substrate and engulf the perimeter of the hydrophilic cylinders due to the influence of gravity.
-Since Fig. \ref{FIG12} has a larger $Bo$, the gravitational force is strong enough to prevail over the interfacial tension between the drop and the hydrophilic cylinder.
+Since the case in Fig. \ref{FIG12} has a larger $Bo$, it evolves faster, and the gravitational force is strong enough to prevail over the interfacial tension between the drop and the hydrophilic cylinder.
 This causes the drop to break up and detach from the hydrophilic substrate.